ldclabs/ic-panda/whitepaper/en.md

 ## Internet Computer Overview

-The [**Internet Computer**](https://internetcomputer.org/) (IC) adds autonomous serverless cloud functionality to the public Internet – making it possible to build almost any system or service entirely on a decentralized network using “canister software,” an evolution of smart contracts.
+The [**Internet Computer**](https://internetcomputer.org/) (IC) integrates autonomous serverless cloud functionality into the public Internet.
+This advancement enables the creation of virtually any system or service on a decentralized network, utilizing 'canister software'—an evolved form of smart contracts.

-Web3 services and enterprise systems can be built directly on the Internet Computer — a public decentralized network that scales.
-Host social networks, media streaming and more, that support Web3 functionality, are tamperproof, and can trustlessly interact with the outside world.
+Web3 services and enterprise systems can be directly built on the Internet Computer—a scalable public decentralized network.
+It is capable of hosting social networks, media streaming, and more, offering Web3 functionality.
+These services are tamper-proof and can interact with the outside world in a trustless manner.

 ## Main Offerings